 Meravigliosa opera che disturba e inquieta.
 La storia è costruita molto bene e, con un ritmo rilassato, riesce ad appassionare molto.
 I personaggi sono ben caratterizzati e il pittore è una figura palpabile, nonostante non appaia quasi mai.
 La regia è ottima e glaciale, presentando tutto in maniera neutra e spietata.
 Bellissimo il finale e molto interessante il paese nel mantenere a tutti i costi un segreto scomodo.

 Tries for atmospheric dread, but often falls into the dull type of giallos that are padded in plot with no real story, and it's too languid in pace to keep interesting.
 Since the main actor basically just walks around and investigates, the film lacks emotion and tension, and it's often scareless.
 Thus, the ominousness doesn't go anywhere until the end that's (finally) horrific and downbeat.

-This film traumatized me for reasons that I cannot quite explain when I was a kid.
-Most giallo fans venerate Argento, but this twisted gem from Pupi Avati about directly speaks to your subconscious.
-The viewing experience is akin to a slow, inexorable descent into sheer madness.
-The dreadful mood of this sleepy Italian provincial town will haunt you forever.
+This film traumatized me as a kid for reasons that I cannot articulate.
+It still lingers in my subconscious.
+Most giallo fans venerate Argento, but this twisted gem from Pupi Avati provides a morbid viewing experience, akin to a slow, inexorable descent into sheer madness.
+The dreadful mood of this sleepy, rotten Italian provincial town stays with you.
 Argento got nothing on Avati.